 EPA Proposes to Amend the Site Remediation NESHAP to Remove the Exemption for Site Remediation Activities Performed under CERCLA and RCRA

-Summary: On May 13, 2016, EPA proposed to amend several provisions of the National Emission Standards for Hazardous Air Pollutants (NESHAPs): Site Remediation.
+On May 13, 2016, EPA proposed to amend several provisions of the National Emission Standards for Hazardous Air Pollutants (NESHAPs).
 The Site Remediation Rule currently exempts from hazardous air pollutant standards remediation activities performed under the authority of CERCLA and those conducted under a RCRA corrective action or other required RCRA order.
-EPA is proposing to remove the CERCLA/RCRA exemption and to remove the applicability requirement that a site remediation must be co-located with a facility that is regulated by other NESHAPs in order to be subject to the Site Remediation Rule.
+EPA is proposing to remove the CERCLA/RCRA exemption and to remove the applicability requirement that site remediation must be co-located with a facility that is regulated by other NESHAPs in order to be subject to the Site Remediation Rule.
 Comments are due June 27, 2016.

 Proposed Changes to the Existing Site Remediation Rule